XLRSeatingBuck-Org/unity-car-jet/docs/technical-docs.md

 ## FireExtinguishTracker

-Stores the “extinguished” state of an individual fire.
-Used to track if all fires have been extinguished, and reports this state to ExperienceDirector.
+Tracks the extinguished state of each fire in the simulation.
+Communicates with the ExperienceDirector to determine if all fires have been put out.

 ## CrashController

-Handles collision between a vehicle and any other surface.
-Triggers haptic feedback on collision.
+Manages collisions between the vehicle and the environment.
+Triggers haptic feedback to enhance realism upon impact.

 ## CarMovement